PopovEvgeniy/txt866/readme.txt

 Source code

-The code was compiled under Open Watcom.
+The code was compiled under Tiny C Compiler.
 You can compile it with any modern C compiler.
 The source code can compile for a wide range of operating systems, but you need to create a makefile or a build script by yourself.
-I provide the binary files (Dos and Windows) and the makefile for Linux.
+I provide the binary file for Windows and the makefile for Linux.

 Install and uninstall under Linux